You can now pay for your Jetstar flights with Afterpay

 Head of Afterpay Nick Molnar agrees saying: "There has been a clear shift in millennials share of the wallet towards service industries and more specifically towards travel.
 At Afterpay, we are focused on offering Afterpay for life's little luxuries and we believe the demand for Afterpay in the travel market will be very strong."

-Jetstar is not the first airline or travel agency to offer a buy now, pay later scheme with Flight Centre and Virgin Australia also boasting their own programs to allow greater payment flexibility on travel.
+Jetstar is not the first airline or travel agency to offer a buy now, pay later scheme with and also boasting their own programs to allow greater payment flexibility on travel.